Benefits of Quitting WeedTop 10 Reasons to Quit Smoking Weed

 Generally speaking, cannabis with higher amounts of Cannabidiol (CBD) and lower amounts of Tetrahydrocannabinol (THC) is better used for medicinal purposes.
 Strains with higher CBD won’t get you stoned, so it is safe to assume the weed you are smoking from your dealer DOES NOT have strong medicinal properties and is doing more harm to your heart than you know.
 It raises your blood pressure and increases your heart rate by 20 to 50 beats per minute, diminishing your heart’s ability to carry oxygen to the rest of your body.

 Subjecting your body to this kind of strain over time can cause long term damage to your health.
 Wanna really ruin your high?
 Smoke a bowl, sit quietly by yourself and focus only on your heart beating.
-Nothing will bug you out more than that, I promise you.
+Nothing will bug you out more than that,

 This is Your Brain on Drugs